Please choose question category

 HOW DO I ORDER?

 Select the product that your want from the products menu.
-Specify the paper, sides to be printed, quantity and turnaround days and click on “Order Now”.
-Follow the instructions and click on “Place Order”.
+Specify the paper, sides to be printed, quantity and turnaround days and click on “Add to Basket”.
+Follow the instructions to confirm and place your order.
 You will then be asked to pay for the job.
 After the job is paid for, you will receive a confirmation email with the job reference number indicating a successful order.
 E.g. Order#5000.
 Please use that job reference number for all the communication with Belfast Print Online regarding that job.
 If you have any difficulties, please don’t hesitate to contact us.

 ORDER CUT OFF TIME?

 In the case of a PDF job where the client has provided the artwork, if a job is placed before 2pm and approved before 3pm of the same day, we process the job on that day.
 If no proof is required the cut off time for placing the order is 3pm.
-If a design service is required, then these cut off times do not apply.
+If a design service is required, then these cut off times and our standard turnaround times do not apply.
+We will need to draw up the Design first then ask for your approval.
+Then the job will be sent to print and then our standard turnaround times will apply i.e 5 - 6 working days for delivery.

 WHEN DO I PAY?